meditationstuff/protocol_1/index.md

 * no elsewhere no elsewhen
 * #sectiontodo I should be more explicit about what i mean by emptiness because it's such a translation of such a buddhist word and i use it a lot unlike lots of buddhist stuff. specifically phenomenological experience of emptiness and implications of it being a thing. i guess i do tie it to provisionality which is probably very orienting. also how nonstandard is this usage etc.
 * “Filling in the kinds of things that could and could have been ok but were not ok”
+* "instead of trying to find your way around the contraints or to break the contraints, try hanging out patiently with the constraints" --> "solving for freedom" #somethingnotquiterightaboutthis
+* \[\[nonmonotonicity sharper e.g. 48 hours vs two months if "successful" outside trigger and "roll with it" vs inside wayfinding...]] \[\[ok to let driven by life]] \[\[re old conditioning doesn't mean it was bad or wasted time or that surface actions will be that different after]] \[\[balancing multiple infinities and tradeoff]]

 end "misc pith"